Which place is cheaper, Porto or Almeria?

 With world-famous beaches, Almeria is a very popular vacation destination.
 Outside of town you'll find kilometers of stunning coastline and beaches.
 There are pristine natural beaches that still feel undiscovered with beautiful long stretches of sand.
 One of the biggest resort areas is Roquetas de Mar.

 Visitors enjoy the high quality old town areas in both Almeria and Porto.

 There are many historical things to see in the old town of Almeria.
 The old town is at the cultural heart of the city.
 It has the most energy during the evenings, as well as many museums and sights worth visiting.

 Many visitors explore the old town while visiting Porto.
 Known as Porto Ribeira, the city's historic district is the most visited part of the town.
 It begins on the banks of the River Douro and climbs into the hills behind it.

-Both Almeria and Porto are family-friendly destinations.
+Both Almeria and Porto are high quality family-friendly destinations.

 Almeria is known to be a very family-friendly place to visit.
 The area has many beautiful beaches as well as waterparks, amusement parks, and fun activities like sailing and water sports.
 There's also a very impressive fort that the kids will enjoy exploring.

 Porto is a very family-friendly destination.
 The city has several cool museums including the interactive museum - The World of Discoveries.
 There are also parks, playgrounds, zoos, and aquariums that you can explore.
 For families that enjoy being outside, this is a great city.
 Kids will enjoy spotting street art, riding the funicular, and taking a cellar tour.
 If the kids need a break from the city, head to the beach for the day.